If you have or are ever to lose one or more teeth, it is likely that you wish to replace them.

 The bonding that comes from an implant with a denture gives a security worth paying.

-Particularly popular in the older generation where dentures are most common, the more cost sensitive and gentle surgery is an option that is generally widely welcomed by those who desire the extra confidence implants bring.
+Particularly popular in the older generation where dentures are most common, the more cost sensitive and gentle surgery when having mini implants compared to traditional implants is an option that is generally widely welcomed by those who desire the extra confidence implants bring.

 Please note – Given that mini implants are best suited to use as a way of retaining a denture, the remainder of this article considers mini implants primarily from the perspective of an existing denture wearer.